cflint/CFLint/README.md

 ### Quickstart

-Get the latest version from[Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccflint)or the[CFLint Github release page](https://github.com/cflint/CFLint/releases)or build the project.
+Get the latest version from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccflint) or the [CFLint Github release page](https://github.com/cflint/CFLint/releases) or build the project.

 Use the "-all"-version of the jar-file: